How far apart are wheels on a car?

-Understanding the spacing between car wheels is a topic that might seem straightforward at first glance but actually opens a gateway to a fascinating exploration into vehicle dynamics, engineering, and even safety principles.
+Understanding the distance between car wheels is a topic that might seem straightforward at first glance but actually opens a gateway to a fascinating exploration into vehicle dynamics, engineering, and even safety principles.
 Whether you’re a car enthusiast, a budding engineer, or simply someone curious about the intricacies of automotive design, you’ll find plenty to delve into.
 In this article, we'll explore various dimensions and aspects related to the spacing between car wheels, shedding light on why these measurements are crucial.

 Wheel Track: Fundamental Measurement